 - Judy Hopps starts as an optimistic, idealistic rabbit who dreams of being a police officer, but gradually finds reality isn't nearly as easy as dreams.
 While she does eventually become a cop, she is largely patronized in her position and is even nearly fired twice.
 When unearthing the dark events involving predators in Zootopia, she inadvertently causes chaos in the city, is estranged from Nick, and despondently resigns her job.
-However, realizing the truth of the plot in the city, and receiving forgiveness from Nick, gets her back on her feet to save the day.
+However, realizing the truth of the plot in the city, and receiving forgiveness from Nick after a heartfelt apology, gets her back on her feet to save the day.

 - Nick Wilde in his youth received a stinging lesson in Fantastic Racism from the Junior Ranger Scouts, which left him with little sympathy for his fellow mammals.
 However, seeing rookie officer Judy Hopps about to have her dream trampled, Wilde intervenes and takes a genuine interest in Judy's missing mammal case.
 Together, they not only find all fourteen missing mammals but identify the Big Bad behind their disappearance.
 At the conclusion, Nick becomes the newest police officer of Precinct One, Zootopia.
 He's still snarky in a friendly, playful way, but definitely un-broken.